-Koda was kidnapped Tuesday, and his captors threatened the next day to behead him unless Japan pulled its troops out of Iraq.
+Shosei Koda, 24, was taken hostage Tuesday, and his captors threatened to behead him unless Japan agreed to withdraw its military from Iraq within 48 hours.

 "We grant the Japanese government 48 hours to withdraw its troops from Iraq or this infidel will be beheaded," one of the militants said.

 The group that issued the statement called itself the Qaeda of Jihad, a new name for al-Zarqawi's group following a recent pledge of loyalty to Osama bin Laden.
 His group had previously been known as Unification and Jihad.
 The network has carried out numerous abductions and has beheaded many of its captives.

 Al-Zarqawi's group issued online warnings in recent months that citizens of Japan and other countries would be at risk if they were to come to Iraq.